What Happens When People Stop GLP-1s — GLP-1 Data Series

 Gasoyan et al. (Cleveland Clinic, 2026): 0.5% regain at 1 year

-Among 7,938 patients who discontinued injectable semaglutide or tirzepatide, the obesity cohort regained only 0.5% at one year.
-The key to understanding this result is that a majority of patients transitioned to alternative treatments rather than simply stopping all therapy.
+Among 7,938 patients who discontinued injectable semaglutide or tirzepatide, the obesity subgroup regained 0.5% at one year.
+In the T2D subgroup, patients lost an additional 1.3% after discontinuation.

 19.6%